 Computing III Financial Time

 for Finance II Presentations for

 Computational Finance MSCF Business

 You will learn about the inner workings of the financial markets through your summer internship, returning to the program in the fall with a much better sense of the full-time position you wish to pursue.
 Recruiter interest in our students is strong and our career counselors will work closely with you to assist you in the internship search.
-Over the last five years, 98% of our students have obtained internships, the great majority in the United States.
+Over the last five years, 98% of our students have obtained internships.
+Of those, 89% have been in the United States.

 Mini 2:Macroeconomics for

 The MSCF program reserves the right to change course times and offerings.

 Students will be notified of any changes via email.